 - Traumatic brain injuries;

 - ADHD in children;

 - Antidepressant-resistant depressions;

-- Other cerebral diseases.
+- Other brain diseases.

 This product has not been approved by the US FDA.
 All statements on this page are for informational purposes only and have not been evaluated by the US FDA.

 This product is not intended to diagnose, treat, cure, or prevent any disease.
 See more

 Cerebrolysin Dosage and Duration